 2nd Art Residency in Nurri – Sardinia

 31st May – 24 June 2019 – IVYnode is joining forces with Terra Vivente organizing the 2nd Art Residency Program with the theme “Su Bixinau”, the neighbourhood, in Nurri, a small village in the center of Sardinia.
-Thanks to the precious collaboration with Fondazione Sciola, Municipality of Nurri, Proloco di Nurri and Archeogeo this 2nd Art Residency in Nurri will include an Exhibition in the Monastery of Santa Rosa in Nurri, a Symposium during the Festival Sant’Arte in San Sperate, and a 2nd Exhibition in San Sperate curated by Fondazione Sciola.
+Thanks to the precious collaboration with Fondazione Sciola, Municipality of Nurri, Proloco di Nurri and Archeogeo this 2nd Art Residency in Nurri will include an Exhibition in the Monastery of Santa Rosa, a Symposium during the Festival Sant’Arte in San Sperate, and a 2nd Exhibition curated by Fondazione Sciola.

 The theme of the Art Residency is ‘Su Bixinau’, Sardinian for ‘the neighbourhood’.
-The Bixinau has always been an important point of aggregation and socialization: women used to sit and talk to their neighbors, entertaining themselves in manual work such as sewing, knitting, etc. ; the streets pullulate of the voices of children playing, while the men held conversations among themselves.
+In the Sardinian culture the Bixinau has always been an important point of aggregation and socialization: women used to sit and talk to their neighbors, entertaining themselves in manual work such as sewing, knitting, etc. ; the streets pullulate of the voices of children playing, while the men held conversations among them.
 Not even 60 years ago every neighborhood was composed of more than 20 large families with even up to 10 children.
 The Bixinau, the street, was a strong meeting point in which people socialize.
 Today, where youth have left to study and work in urban centres, many houses are empty, but each day, the elderly sit on benches to visit and chat.

-The character of the Residency is Transdisciplinar and it is open to artists, researchers, writers or everyone who wish to be integrated in an unique place where is still possible to appreciate authentic aspects, questioning themself about the Genius Loci, a Latin term used to describe the particular essence or spirit of a place (which is also an investigation in the work of IVYnode).
+The character of the Residency is Transdisciplinary and it is open to artists, researchers, writers or everyone who wish to be integrated in an unique place where is still possible to appreciate authentic aspects.

 During the program the artists will have the possibility to work and exhibit in the Monastery of Santa Rosa in Nurri, dated XVII century, a perfect surrounding for side specific work and temporary installations.
-The participants will have the possility to keeping in touch with locals, artisans, who still preserve an ancient knowledge of old techniques that are risking to disappear.
-Thanks to the professionalism of Archeogeo the participants can have the opportunity to be inspired by archaeological settle, visiting places of archaeological interest known from their strong magnetism, exploring the territory and connecting with the nature which can also be inspiring for landart projects.
+They will have the possility to keeping in touch with locals artisans, who still preserve an ancient knowledge of old techniques that are risking to disappear.
+Thanks to the professionalism of Archeogeo the participants can visit archaeological settle, exploring the territory and connecting with the nature which can also be inspiring for landart projects.

 If your art practice embraces community interaction or collaboration in some way, temporary public art or site specific installation, sustainability or other models of art as social practice, this is the residency for you.